slowernews/wisdom-tldr/README.md

 > *'They will hurt, and than say what you have to say. people then are expecting and it doesn't hurt as much.'* naming the negatives first.'* -->

-> *'On negotiation you don't need to match the other person mood, you should be playful and smart, take the other to mirror your good mood also.'*
+> *'On negotiation you don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.'*

 > *'mirroring and reword. repeating the last one to three words of the other person. it opens up people's brain.
 Its' very effective.'*test the firmness of what they want. the others had to think about it. people didn't even realize it.'*